 A possible side effect is a mild "flu-like" reaction, including fever, aches, and fatigue.
 Up to 5% of people experience these symptoms after getting the seasonal influenza vaccine.

 Flu vaccines are available at doctors' offices, hospitals, local public health offices, and at some workplaces, stores, and shopping malls.

-Most people do not need to take antiviral medications.
-Your may want to talk to your doctor about taking these medications to lower your risk of getting the flu if you:
+Most people do not need to take antiviral medicines.
+You may want to talk to your doctor about taking these medicines to lower your risk of getting the flu if you:

-If you have the flu and live with someone who is at risk for complications (for example, elderly, babies, someone with cancer), that person may need to take antiviral medications to prevent getting the flu from you.
-Remember that these medications are not a substitute for getting vaccinated.
+If you have the flu and live with someone who is at risk for complications (for example, elderly, babies, someone with cancer), that person may need to take antiviral medicines to prevent getting the flu from you.
+Remember that these medicines are not a substitute for getting vaccinated.
 Vaccination is still the best way to prevent the flu.

 There are a number of alternative treatments that have been studied as potential ways to prevent colds and the flu.
 Some that may have protective benefits include:

 - Zinc—Taking a daily zinc supplement may reduce your risk of getting sick.

 - Andrographis (also called "Indian echinacea")—This herb may increase your resistance to colds.

 - Vitamin C—A daily dose of this vitamin may also help you to stay healthy.

 While echinacea is often labeled as a "cold fighter," the overall evidence is not very strong to support this herb's preventive effects.